mattmallencode/crm/README.md

 *User Story ID:  10*

-As a Sherpa user, I want to leave my team so that I no longer have access to the team's CRM resources and I am free to create / join another team.
+As a Sherpa user, I want to leave my team so that I am free to join another team.

 #### Assign Contact

 *User Story ID:  11

-As a Sherpa team owner/admin I want to assign a contact to a member of my team they understand who they have to communicate with to try generate a sale.
+As a Sherpa team admin I want to assign a contact to a member of my team so they know which customers they should deal with.

 #### View Assigned Contacts

 *User Story ID:  12*

-As a Sherpa user I want to view the contacts that have been assigned to me so I can see what data they have to help me generate a sale.
+As a Sherpa user I want to view the contacts that have been assigned to me so I can see which customers my manager wants me to deal with.

 #### View Unassigned Contacts

 *User Story ID:  13*

-As a Sherpa user I want to view the contacts that have yet to be assigned to a member of my team so they dont get left unattend.
+As a Sherpa user I want to view the contacts that have yet to be assigned to a member of my team so they are not left unattended.

 #### Search For Contacts